Details on Bath & Body Works annual Candle Day 2022

 CLEVELAND (WJW) – Candle lovers, your favorite day is back!
-The Bath & Body Works Annual Candle Day is back this week for its 11th year in a row.
+The Bath & Body Works Annual Candle Day is back this week for its 11th year.

 Bath & Body Works will celebrate its 2022 Annual Candle Day on December 2-3.